Admentus64/Patcher64Plus-Tool/ReadMe.txt

 The following games have support for Redux which allows for many quality of life enhancements:
 - The Legend of Zelda: Ocarina of Time (OoT)
 - The Legend of Zelda: Majora's Mask (MM)
+- The Legend of Zelda: The Minish Cap (GBA)
 - The Legend of Zelda (TLoZ)
 - Zelda II: The Adventure of Link (TAoL)
 - The Legend of Zelda: A Link to the Past (ALttP)